 - Avoid stereotypes and combinations or associations.
 Thinking of pink for women and blue for men is a good example of this.

-Innovation and diversity and inclusion in recruitment
+Innovation of diversity recruitment

 Remembering the tips and tricks above can be quite challenging.
 Luckily, innovation can help you out here.
 At Textmetrics, we offer a platform that uses algorithms based on artificial intelligence to help you with all of the above.
 You’ll write job descriptions that are free of any bias, have a more gender-neutral tone of voice, and are understandable for your entire target group.
 Everything you need to take a big step closer to reaching your diversity and inclusion goals.